sal55/langs/CompilerSuite.md

 With C-derived libraries, I either write the necessary bindings by hand, or use the MCC compiler to generate as much as it can automatically.
 However this process is not 100%; a lot of manual work will still be needed.

+The AA assembler is unusual.
+Its input can be multiple .asm files, and it can generated one .exe file without requiring any linker.
+Or, the output can be ONE .obj file (not one per input file as is common).

+However none of my tools will take .obj files as input (or .o, .a, .lib etc).
+For working with the outputs of other compilers and languages, OBJ must be generated from AA, and an external linker used (when the 2GB thing has been fixed).
+But this is not something *I* desperately need to do.